 Although operated and supported by a church group, MUAS, the curriculum is similar to the government school curriculum.
 Like all schools that BSB supports, Pyin Ka Doe Gone middle school accepts children of all faiths, genders and ethnicities.
 In the 2017-2018 term, 78 students were Buddhist and 28 were Christian (Baptist and Seventh Day Adventist).

-This project was made possible by the generous donation of Jackie Cheung, strong community participation, and the efforts of MUAS and Koh Aung Zaw Latt.
+This project was made possible by the generous donation of Kenneth Lee, strong community participation, and the efforts of MUAS and Koh Aung Zaw Latt.